 DHJJ was already in “change mode” when they made the decision to onboard a CRM system in early 2015.
 Stephanie arrived with a ton of enthusiasm for the transition but knew from experience that she would need to do her due diligence and set realistic expectations if she was to gain confidence from the whole team.
 Stephanie first approached the CRM software process with a wishlist:

-- Data centralization: Stephanie wanted a system that would allow her and Roberta to store and centralize data so the staff could work as a team.
+- Data centralization.
+Stephanie wanted a system that would store and centralize data so the staff could work as a team.
 Having pipeline information on hand would also keep the firm’s timelines moving forward.

 As DHJJ’s Marketing Director, Stephanie did a lot of behind-the-scenes work setting program goals, establishing a roll-out plan, appointing a go-to resource (Roberta) and creating customized reports that would support buy-in from the sales team before presenting it to the firm.
 “What makes CRM a perfect fit for our team is comprehensive data access.
 Before, we were trying to capture and piecemeal information,” says Stephanie.
 “We are now able to prospect and segment, both better and faster.”

 Beyond pipeline management, CRM has allowed DHJJ to enhance their business development activities.
 “The process of saving emails between partners or managers and clients has opened the door for us to leverage communication for the purposes of mentoring within the firm,” says Stephanie.
 “Next on our goal list is investigating opportunities with marketing automation.”
-The firm also plans to utilize CRM to improve touchpoints between clientele and staff as a key part of their client experience program.
+The firm also plans to utilize CRM to improve touchpoints as a key part of its client experience program.

 Looking back on the journey, Roberta says creating a wishlist is a ‘must’ for firms that want to add CRM to their overall growth strategy.
 Here are some other implementation tips from Stephanie and Roberta:

-- When making the decision to purchase licenses, try to choose people who are open to change and are invested in business development – they will be more likely to use and champion the software.
+- When making the decision to purchase licenses, choose people who are open to change and are invested in business development.
+They will be more likely to use and champion the software.

 - Appoint a data steward to own the process.
 CRM cannot thrive with too many cooks in the kitchen.